Category: For parents

 Final Message

-Although cluster feeding is part of normal development for many babies, it does not mean that it is easy for us.
+Cluster feeding is part of normal development for many babies but this does not mean that it is easy for you.
 If you are feeling exhausted or need one-to-one support, get in touch with us, we will put you in contact with a lactation consultant or with a therapist, depending on what your needs are.

 We also have a fantastic REC Parenting masterclass with registered midwife and International Board Certified Lactation Consultant, Dee Bell, that you will find useful.